Clothing is the most practical art - Japanese clothing brand COHÉRENCE

 “I used to work in Europe but was based in Tokyo and had textile experience, so when I decided to start my brand, I decided to produce in Japan to maximize the potential of Japanese manufacturing.
 Because Japan has excellent mechanical technology and is good at making precise, stable and delicate products, I believe that Japan will be the best place to produce high-quality coats and jackets. "

-In order to recreate the sense of time and lifestyle of the first half of the 20th century, many of COHÉRENCE's classic coats are made of a fabric called "Gabardine".
-The word Gabardine comes from a type of male cloak robe from the late Middle Ages (around the 16th century).
+In order to recreate the sense of the times and lifestyle of the first half of the 20th century, many of COHÉRENCE's classic coats are made of a fabric called "Gabardine".
+The word Gabardine comes from a kind of male cloak robe in the late Middle Ages (around the 16th century).

-Later, Thomas Burberry, the founder of the British trench coat brand, invented a waterproof twill fabric, used this term as the name of the fabric, and obtained a patent in 1888.
-Early textile materials and technologies were not as advanced as they are today.
-There was no Gore-tex or artificial fibers available.
-People could only use natural fibers and weaving technology to make the fabric as windproof and waterproof as possible.
+Later, Thomas Burberry, the founder of the British windbreaker brand, invented a waterproof twill fabric, and used this term as the name of the fabric, and obtained a patent in 1888.
+Early textile materials and technology were not as advanced as they are today.
+There was no Gore-tex or artificial fiber to use.
+Only natural fibers could be used with weaving technology to make the fabric as windproof and waterproof as possible.

-Therefore, Gabardine generally uses worsted wool or cotton as the main material, and also blended ones.
-The yarn is first coated with sheep oil (Lalolin), and then woven into high-density twill through an extremely tight weaving method, which can achieve the functionality of lightness, wear resistance and windproof.
+Therefore, Gabardine is generally made of worsted wool or cotton as the main material, and there are also blended ones.
+After the yarn is first coated with sheep oil (Lalolin), it is woven into a high-density twill through an extremely tight weaving method to achieve lightness, wear resistance, and windproof functionality.
 After Gabardine appeared, it was very popular in the military and later became a common material for many work clothes and coats.
-COHÉRENCE uses Indian cotton Gabardine fabric which it developed itself.
+COHÉRENCE uses Indian cotton Gabardine fabric developed by itself.

 In addition, Nakagomi will also give the fabrics a particularly subtle distressing treatment depending on the style, so that even if the clothes are made in the 21st century, they can have a 20th century feel.

-The design part is even more ingenious.
-Nakagomi, who has studied 20th century lifestyles, said that the coats at the time were quite loose, and from a modern perspective, they might be considered oversized or "big silhouettes."
-However, if we look back at people's lifestyles and technological conditions at the time, the appearance of such clothing could only be described as "medium fit."
+The pattern is even more ingenious.
+Nakagomi, who has studied the lifestyle of the 20th century, said that the pattern of the coat at that time was quite loose.
+From the perspective of modern people, it may be considered as Oversize or (Big Silhouette), but if we look back at the living and technological conditions of people at that time, the appearance of such clothing can only be described as "Standard Size" (Medium Fit).

 "Because the essence of coats is to protect the body.
 In that era when there were no down jackets or functional materials, if it rained, the rain had to be able to slide down the fabric to the outside of the body to avoid soaking the body and catching a cold.
 So the hem of the coat had to be very long."
 Nakagomi explained that in order to keep warm, people would wear many layers of clothing under their coats, so the coat must have enough capacity to accommodate the inner clothing.